rozacki/airflow-hands-on/README.md

 ### Passing parameters
 Questions:

-how to pass arguments during manual trigger i.e. CLI, UI, API
+how to pass arguments during manual trigger i.e. CLI, UI, API?

-can we pass parameters using xcom

-can we still retry
+can we pass parameters using xcom? yes can we still retry and oryginal arguments both from command line and passed via xcom will be preserved?
+Yes

 ````
-airflow dags trigger -c '{"";""}' event_driven
+airflow dags trigger -c '{"snaphot_id";"1"}' event_driven
 ````
+Load test using API is available here load_test.py.
+I